 When you reformat your hard drive, you are essentially creating a new, blank indexing scheme, which will make every sector available to write new files.
 This creates the appearance that there are no files, directories, or data on the drive, but reformatting doesn’t actually delete the binary files.

-What that basically means is that not all information will be cleaned out of your computer by reformatting it, and there will be traces leftover.
+That basically means that not all information will be cleaned out of your computer by reformatting it, and there will be traces leftover.
 Anyone with knowledge of how to recover that information — or even someone using a program like RecoverMyFiles — may be able to recover that data from the reformatted hard drive.

 You may also like: How to boost your Wi-Fi for good